amitmerchant1990/tech-blogs/README.md

 # Tech Blogs

-> A curated list of tech blogs that I've came across over the time.
+> A curated list of interesting tech blogs that I've came across over the time.

 - [The Morning Paper](https://blog.acolyer.org/) - an interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer.